 ADHD Specialist in Santa Barbara, CA

 Attention Deficit Hyperactivity Disorder, more commonly known as ADHD, is a brain disorder that can affect children differently.
 If left untreated, this issue can cause a child to be restless, misbehave and prevent him or her from learning in school.
 Dr. Charish Barry is a board-certified pediatrician with extensive experience diagnosing ADHD in children.
-Call (805) 845-1221 to schedule an appointment at our pediatric office in Santa Barbara today!
+Call (805) 845-1221 to schedule an appointment at our pediatric clinic in Santa Barbara today!

 Common ADHD Symptoms

 Inattention, hyperactivity and impulse control are not symptoms that are exclusive to children with ADHD, but the symptoms tend to be more pronounced in those who are affected.
 Although ADHD affects everyone differently, the following behaviors are the most commonly observed issues:

 ADHD can cause a child to have difficulty paying attention.
 Children who are inattentive tend to be disorganized and may give up on tasks easily.
 Many parents mistake these behaviors as simply misbehaving, but in children with ADHD they are not making an intentional choice to behave this way.

 Hyperactivity causes a child to feel the need to move or fidget, even in situations where it may not be appropriate.
 If you notice that your child frequently taps his or her fingers, rapidly moves his or her legs when sitting or simply talks an above-average amount, ADHD may be causing this behavior.